What parents need to know

 Parents Need to Know

-Parents need to know that if ever there was a worthwhile TV series for tweens, this is it.
+Parents need to know that if ever there was a worthwhile TV series for tweens, Liberty's Kids is it.
 The fact that each episode is a self-contained lesson in American history does nothing to diminish its entertainment value.
 James, Sarah, and Henri are typical kids with a natural curiosity about what’s going on around them, so their young viewers get to see important historical events like the Boston Tea Party and the Battle of Bunker Hill from their perspective.
 Because the show strives to adhere to historical fact, many storylines include violence and death (and in at least one case, execution), so it’s not appropriate for little kids, but it’s an enjoyable series that offers tweens an impressive amount of substance.

 What's the story?

 LIBERTY’S KIDS is a historical fiction cartoon that centers on three kids immersed in the events leading up to America’s independence.
 Orphaned as a baby, James (voiced by Chris Lundquist) finds a hero in Benjamin Franklin (Walter Kronkite) and devotes himself to his work as an apprentice in Franklin’s print shop to disperse information about the colonies’ revolt against Britain.
 James’s friend Sarah (Reo Jones) is an English guest of Franklin’s, and despite James’s dedication to the cause, she’s not sure whether she supports it.
 Joined by a young French immigrant named Henri (Kathleen Barr), the teens travel throughout the colonies, following the political and military engagements that eventually give way to America’s breach from English rule.

 Is it any good?